QianJin2013/android-gcc-toolchain/README.md

         bash-3.2$ $CC  a.c
         bash-3.2$ exit
         ```
+        You can do cross-compile as shown in section 2.

         Similarly, there are an upper case `-C` option provide $CC_target etc.
         ```
         $ android-gcc-toolchain arm64 -C